cool8137/graph_network_recommendation/README.md

 ## Steps to run notebooks

+* Install:
-* Install: On mac run `make install-mac` to install required programs.
-On Linux use `make install-linux`.
-Note: linus installation is not tested.
+  * On mac run `make install-mac` to install required programs.
+  * On Linux run `make install-linux`.
+Note: linus installation has not been tested.
-* Build virtual environment: Run `make build` to build the virtual environment.
+* Build virtual environment:
+  * Run `make build` to build the virtual environment.
-* Activate virtul environment: Run `source .venv/bin/activate` to activate the virtual environment.
+* Activate virtul environment:
+  * Run `source .venv/bin/activate` to activate the virtual environment.
 * Use this virtual environment to run the notebooks.
-E.g. `jupyter notebook` or use the `.venv/bin/python` kernel to run the notebook in an IDE like VS Code.
+  * To open notebooks on browser, run `jupyter notebook`
+  * To run on IDE, or use the `.venv/bin/python` kernel.